rikluost/athlete_hr_predict/README.md

 The fit data here was collected using Garmin Fenix 6s accompanied with Polar HO2 sensor.
 The decoding of the example files was done by using https://github.com/polyvertex/fitdecode library.

-The code is an initial version, which works, but additional work is required for improved performance and analysis:
-- further model architecture exploration
-- improve EDA

-Parts of the code is based on examples in https://keras.io/examples/timeseries
+Parts of the code is based on keras tutorials in https://keras.io/examples/timeseries

 ## EDA

-Under works
+The data consists of fit-files collected on approximately 50 runs during 2021.
+The runs were made in various environments, i.e. hilly and flat.
+Also various efforts, e.g. long and slow runs, and interval training are included.

+Below graph shows the features as collected by the Garmin Fenix S6 sports watch during a single run on hills, but with an additional engineered field of the rolling 5 seconds average altitude difference between the 1 second timestamps 'rolling_ave_alt'.

 ![EDA Graph](https://github.com/rikluost/athlete_hr_predict/blob/master/graphs/HR_eda_t40.png)

+The units in the measurements here are
+- heart rate, beats per minute
+- enhanced_speed, meters per second
+- rolling_ave_alt, altitude change metres per second, 5 second moving average
+- cadence, steps per minute
+- distance, metres
+- enhanced_altitude, metres above the sealevel

 ## Training, validation, testing datasets

-Under works
+The fit files were split to 10 validaton files, approximately 40 model training files and 5 files for testing purposes.

 ## Model

+The selected features were the model were the heartrate, enhanced_speed, rolling_ave_alt and cadence.
+Simple LSTM model with one hidden 4 neuron LSTM layer was selected with a drop-out layer for model regularisation.
+The model architecture is shown below:

-Layer (type)                 Output Shape              Param #
+- Layer (type),                 Output Shape,              Param #
-input_2 (InputLayer)         [(None, 60, 4)]           0
+- input_2 (InputLayer),         [(None, 60, 4)],           0
-lstm_1 (LSTM)                (None, 4)                 144
+- lstm_1 (LSTM),                (None, 4),                 144
-dense_1 (Dense)              (None, 1)                 5
+- dense_1 (Dense),              (None, 1),                 5

-Total params: 149
-Trainable params: 149
-Non-trainable params: 0
+Total params: 149, Trainable params: 149, Non-trainable params: 0

 ## Model training

-Under works

 The model training and validation loss graph below indicate no or very small model overfitting.
-The graph is an example of the 30 second prediction.
+The graph is an example from the history of training the model to predict heart rate in 30 seconds.

 ![History](https://github.com/rikluost/athlete_hr_predict/blob/master/graphs/HR_his_t30.png)

+Early stopping was used to prevent overfitting of the model.

 ## Model validation

-Under works

 An example graph below shows the actual observed heart rate and the predicted heart rate.
-Prediction here is 30 seconds to future.
+Prediction in orange here is one for 30 seconds to future.

 ![t10](https://github.com/rikluost/athlete_hr_predict/blob/master/graphs/HR_ex_t20.png)